The Hill Academy: Curriculum

-The Hill Academy offers a curriculum to student-athletes in grades 5 -12.
+The Hill Academy offers a curriculum to student-athletes in grades K -12.
 It also offers a post-graduate year called "The Breakaway Year," with a stated goal of raising the profile of student-athletes in order to open doors for their future.

 Staff

-Peter Merrill is the CEO and Founder of Hill.
-Christy Flynn is the Secondary School Principal, and Tory Merrill is the Junior School Principal.
+Peter Merrill is Founder of The Hill Academy.
+Christy Flynn is the Director, Academics, and Tory Merrill is the Principal.
 The school has a sports scientist on staff, professional coaches, and academic faculty.